 Hello.
 My name is Tatiana.
 I’ve been an Online Media Specialist for over 18 years.

-In one of my previous lives, circa 1998, I was a jewelry designer looking to get a website for my business.
-I had no idea how to get started, I was hoping for a savvy web Genie to drop into my life, get inside my head and download the exact project scope so I didn’t have to explain or execute – call me when it’s done.
-I was a one-person business wearing all hats, and just needed to delegate this monumental part of the biz to someone who:
+In one of my previous lives, circa 2002, I was a jewelry designer looking to get a website for my business.
+I had no idea how to get started, I was hoping for a savvy web Genie to drop into my life, get inside my head and download the full project scope and call me when done.
+I was a one-person business wearing all hats, and just needed to delegate this seemingly monumental task to someone who:

 - I trusted

 - Was creative as well as methodical

 - Took the lead confidently so I could forget and move on to other tasks

 - Gave me a crash course so I would be able to manage my own updates